Introduction to Cloud Computing

 Cloud computing is definitely a term you get to hear everywhere, and if you are in a business, you might be wondering if you need to jump into this bandwagon.
-Every day, thousands of enterprises are making this decision of migrating to cloud services, given the wide range of benefits offered.
-Cloud computing systems streamline the IT processes of any firm and make daily computing easy and manageable.
-Before starting with the migration to cloud, enterprises must evaluate its demerits and merits of cloud computing and plan the migration accordingly with apt cloud security measures in place.
+Every day, thousands of enterprises are making this decision of shifting to cloud services, given the wide range of cloud computing benefits offered.
+It streamlines the IT processes of any firm and makes daily computing easy and manageable.

 - Easy in Implementing- The enterprises need not bother about the backend technicalities when transferring the data to the cloud.
 The entire cloud infrastructure can be easily accessed by the enterprises, and the apps & business processes can be readily managed.

 - Accessibility and Collaboration- The biggest benefit of cloud computing is the ease with which the data can be accessed from anywhere, anytime.
-This ensures that the productivity and efficiency are increased because the apps can be accessed anytime.
+This ensures that productivity and efficiency are increased because the apps can be accessed anytime.
 Also, cloud computing helps enterprises to collaborate and share their resources among partners and users in multiple locations.

 - Requires No Hardware- All the data is stored and processed in the cloud.
 This negates the need for physical storage centers in the office premises.
 A backup is always advisable and this may need a physical server, but that is it.
 Even cloud technologies provide backup options that can be retrieved in the event of a disaster

 - Cost per Head- With enterprises switching to cloud technology, the overhead costs reduce drastically.
-There is no necessity of physical servers and staff to manage it.
-This extra time and resources can be utilized elsewhere to improve the company infrastructure and productivity.
+There is no necessity for physical servers and staff to manage it.
+This extra time and resources can be utilized elsewhere to improve company infrastructure and productivity.